exilesprx/bug-free-enigma/README.md

 ## Optionals
 ```
-// If canFail() fails, foo will equal 6.
 // Sometimes you know that a variable might hold a value or
 // it might not.
 Zig has a neat way of expressing this idea
 // called Optionals.
 An optional type just has a '?' like this: